 Growth models, adaptation and evolution and managing transitions

 The course will draw on a range of case studies of ventures (not just high-technology) to illustrate the challenges of creating high potential enterprises.

 Students are required to submit write-ups for two of the case studies (weeks 3 and 8) (50%).
 Students also need to form a team of 4 to research a real business and submit a report after the end of term (40%).
-At the last session students will make a presentation of their preliminary findings to the class – ungraded but feedback will be provided to help the final report.
-A mark for class contribution to encourage participation in the extensive case discussions also contributes to the final mark (10%).
+In-class oral presentations of class material through in-class discussionst (10%).